-CHILD 16 Practicum - 3 units
+CHILD 16-Practicum, 3 units

-Prerequisite: CHILD 1 and CHILD 22 with grades of C or better, or P. Corequisite: CHILD 3 Lecture: 1 hour.
-Laboratory: 6 hours
+Prerequisite: Completion of CHILD 1 and CHILD 22 with at least a C or P. Corequisite: Concurrent enrollment in CHILD 3 Hours per term: 18 lecture and 108 laboratory/activity

 In this course students will practice and demonstrate developmentally appropriate early childhood program planning and teaching competencies at an approved placement site.
 Students will utilize practical classroom experiences to make connections between theory and practice, develop professional behaviors, and build a comprehensive understanding of children and families.
 Child centered, play-oriented approaches to teaching, learning, and assessment, and knowledge of curriculum content areas will be emphasized as student teachers design, implement and evaluate experiences that promote positive development and learning for all young children.
-(MJC CLDDV 127B & 127C, or CLDDV 128B & 128C)

-Transfer: CSU.
-C-ID: ECE 210
+Not repeatable.
+MJC equivalent: (CLDDV 127 or CLDDV 128) Transfer: (CSU) C-ID: (ECE 210)

-CHILD 17 Adult Supervision Practicum - 2 units
+CHILD 17-Adult Supervision Practicum, 2 units